bpbwaite/DistributedFenceMonitor/README.md

 # DistributedFenceMonitor

-Repository for the Distributed Fence Monitor Capstone
+DFM Repository for the Embry-Riddle Aeronautical University Distributed Fence Monitor Capstone.

-- The source files you should edit are src/dfm_mkr1310.cpp OR src/dfm_nanorp2040.cpp, for the two potential microcontrollers.
+*In Association with ICARUS and ERP.*

+## How to Use

+- The nodal source file is 'src/dfm_mkr1310.cpp'.
+- The central source file is 'src/dfm_recv_mkr1310.cpp'.
-"main.cpp" is set up so that platformIO can compile and upload the two sources separately, so don't edit without permission.
+- The "main.cpp" is set up so that PlatformIO can compile and upload multiple sources separately, depending on the environment.

+## Project Members

+- Briellyn Braithwaite
+- Jack Ramsay
+- Lucas Marin
+- Mike Paff
+- Renzo Mena
+- Zachary Couch

+## Advisors

+- Dr. Zapata
+- Dr. Aranzazu
+- Dr. Bruder
+- Dr. Dorfling
+- Dr. Sevic